vygr/ChrysaLisp/docs/ENVIRONMENT.md

 You can create private or library/object specific environments and access them with `(eval form [e])` !

-It is possible to manually push a new environment and manually pop the current environment using the `(env-push)` and `(env-pop)` functions !
+It is possible to manually push and pop the current environment using the `(env-push [e])` and `(env-pop [e])` functions !
+The optional environment parameter allows construction of user environment stacks and trees.
 This is extremely low level and should be used with caution !

 ### Properties